pydantic/talks/2025-04-data-council/README.md

 Pydantic:
 * Python library for data validation
 * Created Pydantic in 2017 — long before Gen AI
-* Became a company, backed by Sequoia in 2023 — released Logfire earlier this year
+* Became a company, backed by Sequoia in 2023 — released Logfire last year
-* Released Pydantic V2 last year, core rewritten in Rust
-* downloaded >300M per month
+* downloaded ~350M per month
 * Used by all of FAANG
 * Used by virtually every GenAI Python library — both provider SDKs and Agent Frameworks